 Free Pastoral Online Training Can Be Done Anywhere In The World

-Kevin Taylor, Uniteds States of America, Pell City, Alabama
+Kevin Taylor, United States of America, Pell City, Alabama – Free Pastoral Online Training

-After my wife passed away, my son and I moved and setup new roots.
-We quickly sought out our church home and found a wonderful church which is active and growing.
-Our church has added twenty percent to our membership each of the past two years and have helped plant over a dozen churches in third world countries throughout the world!
+After my wife passed away, my son and I moved and set up new roots.
+We quickly sought out our church home and found a wonderful church that is active and growing.
+Our church has added twenty percent to our membership each of the past two years and has helped plant over a dozen churches in third world countries throughout the world!
 Their passion for Christ and love for spreading His Word generously and selflessly has been inspirational to me to pursue my desires to also bring others to Christ!

 So my son is a daily example to me of the amazing teaching and example Lisa was to him.
 I certainly can’t take credit for it.
 But I can take responsibility for what I am in today and in the future.
 I can take responsibility for teaching my family about Christ through the Word and by deed.
 My wife and I have five grandchildren who will need a constant, solid, guiding example in this ever evil world we live in.
 I believe that a ministry to reach the world….
 A ministry to reach the soul….must begin by reaching what is right beside you….
 The people and lives and situations which are within your grasp on a daily basis.
 Those little teachings and examples will resonate throughout the world and will spread God’s word through faith and example of those who have hopefully been touched by me.